 - Delta 8 Gummies – each gummy contains 10mg of Delta 8 THC

-We also have developed a very special one-of-a-kind product, Delta 8 Asteroids.
+We also have developed a very special one-of-a-kind product, Delta 8 Meteorites.
 This offers a high concentration (53.3%) of Δ8-THC by soaking selected CBD buds in a Δ8-THC distillate and then coating those buds with CBG kief.
 You won’t find this product anywhere else, so be sure to check out this uniquely treated CBD flower.

 Next on our list should be cannabidiol (CBD), since it was the first “legitimate” cannabinoid to sweep the nation with its popularity.
 In fact, it happened so fast that many state legislators were unprepared for the shift in attitude and consequent demand by the public that came upon the heels of the growing appreciation for the properties being discovered in CBD.
 Ironically, some states still limit the purchase and use of CBD products but because laws change so swiftly (in the proper direction of full legalization of CBD-derived products) it is hardly worth the effort to list current legal standings in all 50 states.
 These state restrictions are in place in spite of the Hemp Farming Act of 2018 that decrees hemp plants to be legal in the eye of the federal government.